AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 ## Preconditions {#preconditions}

-Before you start setting up a data store for configuring Context Hub Configurations for an AEM Screens project, you must set up Google Sheets (for demonstration purposes).
+Before you start configuring Context Hub Configurations for an AEM Screens project, you must set up Google Sheets (for demonstration purposes).

 >[!CAUTION]
 >